dogweather/forkful/content/en/kotlin/getting-started/starting-a-new-project.md

 lastmod: '2024-03-13T22:45:00.049247-06:00'
 model: gpt-4-1106-preview
 summary: "Starting a new project means setting up the initial structure and vital\
-  \ files you\u2019ll need for your application.
-Programmers initiate new projects\
+  \ files you\u2019ll need for your application."
-  \ to kick\u2026"
 title: Starting a new project
 weight: 1
 ---